WWE Friday Night Smackdown preview: The lineup for the final Fox show - Pro Wrestling Dot Net

 -Giovanni Vinci debuts on Smackdown

-Powell’s POV: Smackdown will be live on Friday from Edmonton, Alberta at Rogers Place.
+Powell’s POV: This is the final edition of Smackdown on Fox.
+The show will move to USA Network starting next Friday.
+Smackdown will be live tonight from Edmonton, Alberta at Rogers Place.
 Join Jake Barnett for his weekly live review of Smackdown as the show airs Friday on Fox at 7CT/8ET.
 Smackdown will move to USA Network on September 13.
 Jake’s same night review will be available exclusively for Dot Net Members (including our Patreon patrons).

-This idea of changing Smackdown to USA stinks.
-We all don’t have the opportunity to have way overpriced cable on out TV (or for that matter want it).
-I say leave it on where it is.

-The contract with Fox is ending.
-Fox had a chance to negotiate to keep Smackdown and opted against it.
-It’s not the same, but NXT will be on The CW starting next month.